 “Maybe I am just an asshole, through and through, that would be easier?
 There would at least be a freedom in that.”
 The idea has always been there, floating around in the back of my mind, but right now as I sit in the pain and aguish surrounding the aftermath of betraying my best friend, it seems to be quite compelling.

 Weeks pass, the initial shock recedes, and I begin to find a real sense of sadness and regret.
 We begin to make an effort to heal the wounds, and I am remembering that I have had undeniable experiences of who I truly am at the core of my being.
 I begin to realize that I have felt dry and barren, starved for love though love is all around me, for at least the past two years, ever since my first love and I parted ways and my mother became ill.
 But if I’m an asshole how can I be worthy of this love?
 I have to take it, grab it, whenever I find some.
 “Oh there you are again, the inner asshole, a part of my shadow, I know you, I’ve been here before.
 Because of my belief in your reality and my over identification with you, I don’t let the love in and I feel I have to take it wherever I can by whatever means possible.
+If I am you and you are bad then I don’t deserve the love.
 Perhaps, you are actually just a part of me who, like me, has needs that are not being met.
 Perhaps you are trying to help me survive but you are starved for love and don’t know how to let it in either.
 How do I hold you?
 With rage or gentleness?
 What part of you is actually real?

 Now, several years and many long talks and meditations later, I am able to see just how much has happened since then.
 We’ve all grown so much.
 I am in a strange way grateful for the whole journey, chaos and all; grateful that it was we, who love each other so much, who went threw it together.
 I am hyper aware of this hungry part within that believes it has to take what it needs and the judgments that breed the unworthiness.
 I continue to expose the ignorance and distortion contained within it and it continues to loosen its grip, little by little.
 I am amazed by how much good has come from something that was so horribly painful and exposed such darkness and harsh judgments, but it did, it’s the craziest thing.